 Beginning in 2006, the Company's practice with respect to the timing of stock awards is to make restricted stock grants to executive officers once each year in January.
-On January 3, 2012, the Compensation Committee awarded restricted stock grants and performance vested shares to the executive officers.
+However, in 2014, due to the May 2014 shareholder approval of the 2014 Stock Incentive Plan, the Compensation Committee granted and approved the 2014 executive stock awards in June in conjunction with the approval of the director stock awards.
+On June 11, 2014, the Compensation Committee awarded restricted stock grants and performance vested shares to the executive officers.
 The total amount of stock awards was set based on the executive's position.
 The Compensation Committee determined that these stock awards should be split between time and performance based shares, but that more time based shares should be awarded than performance based to encourage long-term growth in shareholder value.
-The Company must achieve a rank of at least thirty (30) in the Davenport & Company, LLC Community Bank Report for the fiscal year of the vesting period for the executive to receive fifty percent of the eligible performance based shares granted during 2012.
-The Company must achieve a rank of five (5) or better for the fiscal year of the vesting period for the executive to receive all of the eligible performance based shares granted during 2012.
+The Company must achieve a rank of at least twenty-nine (29) in the Davenport & Company, LLC Community Bank Report for the fiscal year of the vesting period for the executive to receive fifty percent of the eligible performance based shares granted during 2014.
+The Company must achieve a rank of five (5) or better for the fiscal year of the vesting period for the executive to receive all of the eligible performance based shares granted during 2014.
 The Company's final ranking in the Community Bank Report is not yet available.